Solar emergency backstop

 The Australian Electricity Market Operator (AEMO) constantly monitors the electricity grid and predicts when too much energy is going to be generated.
 They then tell us when to activate the emergency backstop, and for how long.
 The emergency backstop will only be used in rare cases, when solar exports are too high to be safely managed.

-This intervention will help to avoid blackouts, ensuring a safe and continuous electricity supply for Victorians.
+This intervention helps to avoid blackouts, ensuring a safe and continuous electricity supply for Victorians.

 What does this mean for solar customers?

-From 1 October 2024, your new or upgraded solar system must have an AusNet approved inverter.
-You’ll also need a reliable internet connection, preferably Ethernet.
+As of 1 October 2024, your new or upgraded solar system must have an AusNet approved inverter.
+You’ll also need a reliable internet connection, preferably ethernet.
 Your installer will help you with this.

 What does this mean for installers and manufacturers?